Mercatone Uno–Scanavino

 Mercatone Uno–Scanavino is a former professional cycling team which was based in San Marino and then in Italy.
 Throughout the 1990s it was one of the strongest Italian cycling teams in the peloton.
 The team was sponsored by a chain of supermarkets in Italy.

 History

 San Marino Team

 The team began as Mercatone Uno-Zucchini in 1992 and was based in San Marino.
 Riding with the team Adriano Baffi won the points classification in the 1993 Giro d'Italia.
 During the 1995 season the General Manager of the team was Franco Gini and the directeur sportifs were Antonio Salutini, Franco Chioccioli, Olivano Locatelli and Bruno Vicino.
-This team closed at the end of 1995 season with the withdrawal of the sponsor: the new team had the same sponsor but was a totally different team.
+This team closed the 1995 season with the withdrawal of the sponsor: the new team had the same sponsor but was a totally different team.